mariusz-kowalski/SublimeUberSettings/README.md

 ### Settings File Format

-The settings files for SublimeSuperSettings have the same format as the default Sublime Text settings files.
+The settings files for SublimeUberSettings have the same format as the default Sublime Text settings files.
 For example:

 ```json
 {